 An aerial view of 7th and 8th holes (today's 15th and 12th, respectively) in 1940 at Rock Spring

 These are understandable problems for a municipal facility to have.
-Fairway expansions and tree removals are easy to suggest but tough to pay for.
+Fairway expansions and tree-removal programs are easy to suggest but tough to pay for.
 Besides, there are more pressing issues elsewhere on the course.
 Nos.
 5, 13, 14, and 18 have lost many of their bunkers and around-the-green features, and have become relatively bland as a result.
 On many holes, deteriorating bunkers from the 2001 renovation are a daily headache.
-These are the big-picture problems Chris Parker, Brandon Ramage, and Kyle Franz must address before they can start futzing with the details.
+Such are the big-picture problems Chris Parker, Brandon Ramage, and Kyle Franz need to address before they start futzing with the details.